-This article is a very brief summary of the taxes due when you own a property in Spain as a non-resident, particularly non-resident property owner’s tax or, also known as non-resident imputed income tax.
+This article is a very brief summary of the taxes due when you own a property in Spain as a non-resident.
+In particular, non-resident property owner’s tax or, also known as non-resident imputed income tax.

-My advice is to use a tax expert, lawyer or qualified accountant to calculate your tax, to inform you which taxes you need to pay and when they are due.
+My advice is to use a tax expert, lawyer or qualified accountant to calculate your tax.
+They inform you of which taxes you need to pay and when they’re due.

-When you own a property in Spain you have to pay tax even if you’re tax resident in another country – non-resident in Spain.
+As a property owner in Spain, you have to pay tax even if you’re tax resident in another country – non-resident in Spain.

 Tax on Rental Income